NoahMarvelsofMAS/NoahMarvelsofMAS/README.md

 - 👋 Hi, I’m @NoahMarvelsofMAS
 - 👀 I’m interested in math, coding, chess, rock climbing, and soccer
 - 🌱 I’m currently learning..
-Algebra I is my favorite class
+Geometry and Algebra II
 - 💞️ I’m looking to collaborate on ...
 FTC
 - 📫 How to reach me ... noahrahman9@gmail.com